julep-ai/julep/agents-api/README.md

 5. **Run the Application**:
    - Use your development server (e.g., FastAPI or Node) to run the API for testing and development.

-This serves as a concise overview for developers to understand the structure and operations of the `agents-api`.

 ## Schema

 ### Relation `agent_default_settings`